-DHCD is in the process of revising our Executive Director Salary and Qualifications Schedule.
-Through Massachusetts Housing Partnership (MHP), we have employed an outside entity to undertake a comparability study to set new salary limits for local housing authority (LHA) Executive Directors.
-We will undertake this effort over the next couple of months, and are aiming to revise and reissue the DHCD Executive Director Salary and Qualifications Schedule in the spring of 2017.
+O DHCD will be revising our Executive Director Salary Guidelines.
+We will be employing an outside entity to undertake a comparability study to set new salary limits for LHA Executive Directors.
+We will refer to HUD's guidance that is already in existence as a resource.
+We will undertake this effort over the next couple of months, and are aiming to revise and reissue the guidelines in the spring of 2017.